-The report of the Alternative Investment Fund Manager ("AIFM") has been included on page 4 to these financial statements.
+The report of the Alternative Investment Fund Manager ("AIFM") has been included on page 6 to these financial statements.

-The remuneration paid to Sanne Fund Administration Limited as AIFM is disclosed in note 10 to these financial statements.
+The remuneration paid to Apex Group Fund Administration Limited (formerly Sanne Fund Administration Limited) as AIFM is disclosed in Note 10 to these financial statements.